 Best Friends is working collaboratively with the Navajo Nation Animal Control Program, rescue groups, spay and neuter organizations, community members, and passionate individuals like you to increase lifesaving of cats and dogs in the Navajo Nation.

-The lack of spay/neuter resources in the Navajo Nation has contributed to a free-roaming dog population that has become a public safety concern.
-We’re working to address the overpopulation by providing additional spay/neuter resources, along with increasing public awareness around animal-related issues in the Navajo Nation Chapters.
+The Navajo Nation has identified the limited spay/neuter resources as a contributing factor to a free-roaming dog population that has become a public safety concern.
+Our team, along with many other organizations, are working with the community to address the overpopulation challenges by providing additional spay/neuter resources, along with increasing public awareness around animal-related issues in the Navajo Nation Chapters.

 You can make a difference and help us end the killing in shelters in the Navajo Nation by volunteering, adopting, or making a donation to support our lifesaving work.